Chilean Rugby Federation: National teams

 Chile's national team is known as the Condors.
 Chile has played in the annual South American Rugby Championship since the tournament began in 1951.
 Chile has finished in third place in the South American Rugby Championship (behind Argentina and Uruguay) almost every year since 1983.

-Chile also participates in qualifying matches for the Rugby World Cup, but Argentina and Uruguay remain the only South American teams to have participated in the Rugby World Cup.
+Chile also participates in qualifying matches for the Rugby World Cup, making their debut in the 2023 Rugby World Cup in France.

 The Chile national rugby sevens team represents Chile in international rugby sevens tournaments.
 Chile's rugby sevens team has played at the USA Sevens on the World Rugby Sevens Series, at the Rugby World Cup Sevens, and at the Pan American Games since rugby sevens was added in 2011.

 The Chile national under-20 rugby union team has played in the IRB Junior World Rugby Trophy.
 Chile finished second in 2008, and third in 2009 and 2013.
 Chile hosted the tournament in 2008 and 2013.